 Here are some activities you may be able to partake in during the summer:

-- Film Series: A mix of the latest releases and long-standing fan favorites, every weekend night
+- Film Series: A mix of the latest releases and long-standing fan favorites

-- Athletics: Weekly pick-up games and tournaments across a range of sports, usually basketball, soccer, dodgeball, tennis, and running
+- Athletics: Weekly pick-up games and tournaments across a range of sports, usually basketball, soccer, volleyball, and tennis

 - Special Events: Large-scale events that vary from year to year.
 For example: Arts Night in Annenberg, Game Night in Annenberg, Cake Decorating Contest, World Cup Watch Parties, Olympic Games Watch Parties, Election-Year Political Debate Watch Parties.